umccr/nemo/docs/tables.md

 # Tables

-Initial sketch of tables used in utopia.
+Initial sketch of tables used in nemo.

 ## Category A: DRAGEN Metrics